Comic book death: Context

 Commenting on the impact and role of comic book character deaths, writer Geoff Johns said: "Death in superhero comics is cyclical in its nature, and that's for a lot of reasons, whether they are story reasons, copyright reasons, or fan reasons".
 The phenomenon of comic book death is particularly common for superhero characters.
 Writer Danny Fingeroth suggests that the nature of superheroes requires that they be both ageless and immortal.

 A common expression regarding comic book death was once "No one stays dead except Bucky, Jason Todd, and Uncle Ben", referring to the seminal importance of those characters' deaths to the title character: Captain America's sidekick (retconned dead in 1964), Batman's second Robin (dead in 1988), and Spider-Man's uncle (dead since 1962), respectively.
 This long-held tenet was broken in 2005, when Jason Todd returned to life as the Red Hood and Bucky was retconned to have survived the accident that seemingly killed him, and brought back as the Winter Soldier who had remained in the shadows for decades.
+Uncle Ben also reappeared briefly thanks to Doctor Strange, as a way to reward to Peter Parker for helping stop Dormammu's revival, but he disappeared after speaking with Parker.

 Because death in American super-hero comics is so often temporary, readers rarely take the death of a character seriously; when a character dies, readers feel very little sense of loss, and are simply left wondering how long it will be before they return to life.